Draconic1/online-cinema-mobile/README.md

-# A mobile application for booking cinema tickets
+# A mobile application for online-cinema

 Here is the web-application: <a href="https://github.com/Draconic1/oline-cinema" target="_blank" rel="noreferrer">Online-cinema</a>